 Experimental psychologists conduct research to better understand the processes that underlie human behavior.
-Their research is used to improve the human experience, such as, to improve teaching and learning, promote healthy child development, develop more effective visual or hearing aids, and understand how the brain works.
+Their research is used to improve the human experience, such as, to improve teaching and learning, promote healthy child development, or to develop more effective hearing aids, for example.
 Students in this program develop skills that prepare them for careers in academia as well as non-profits, government, and industry.
-Applicants to this program are not required to have a psychology degree.
-In our program, students can receive specialized training in the following areas:

 The American Psychological Association provides some helpful information about subfields in psychology and careers associated with them.